• Home

 What impeller options are available?

 IBC mixers come with a range of impeller options to suit different processes and applications.
 Rounded marine blades are ideal for high-speed and low viscosity applications, while unique impellers such as ViscoPro blades, which feature funnel-shaped impellers, are ideal for fluids of high or varying viscosity.
+Folding impellers are a popular choice for ease of installation through the bung opening of an IBC.
+Folding axial flow impellers and smaller folding turbines are available to suit specific applications.

 Can IBC Mixers be customised?